 - Representing pharmaceutical company in securing insurance coverage from numerous insurers for a wide variety of claims, including ERISA and securities class actions, derivative claims, and FCPA investigations.

 - Securing over $40 million from professional liability insurers to fund post-bankruptcy trust’s payment of bodily-injury claims.

 - Securing coverage for national real estate company under title insurance policy covering multiple apartment properties.

 - Securing recovery valued at approximately $27 million for a class of elderly policyholders against a life insurance company accused of violating its contracts.

 - Securing defense coverage for various food manufacturers in connection with lawsuits alleging violations of California’s Safe Drinking Water and Toxic Enforcement Act of 1986 (Proposition 65).

 Daniel also maintains an active pro bono practice.
-Recent pro bono matters include representing clients in D.C.’s housing courts, defending a subrogation action brought against an individual client by an automobile insurer, and co-authoring an amicus curiae brief for the U.S. Supreme Court concerning the Fair Housing Act.
+Recent pro bono matters include representing clients in D.C.’s housing courts, defending subrogation actions brought against individual clients by automobile insurers, and co-authoring amicus curiae briefs for the U.S. Supreme Court and other appellate courts.